-- 153. The Gambling Commission Licence Conditions and Codes of Practice (LCCP) requires all applicants to assess the local risks to the licensing objectives posed by the provision of gambling facilities at each of their premises, and to have policies, procedures and control measures to mitigate those risks.
-In undertaking their risk assessments, they must take into account relevant matters identified in the licensing authority's statement of policy. - 154.
-To assist operators in conducting their risk assessments and Members of the Licensing Committee in determining contested application the Licensing Authority has conducted a Local Area Profile.

-- 155. In line with the current Gambling Commission statutory guidance for Local Authorities the Local Area Profile is available as a separate document attached to this Policy to enable the consultation on updating of the Local Area Profile to take place independently from a consultation to amend the full gambling policy. - 156.
-The local area profiles will be key to identifying at risk areas within the Borough for gambling related harms.
+- 129. The Gambling Commission Licence Conditions and Codes of Practice (LCCP) requires all applicants to assess the local risks to the licensing objectives posed by the provision of gambling facilities at each of their premises, and to have policies, procedures and control measures to mitigate those risks.
+In undertaking their risk assessments, they must take into account relevant matters identified in the licensing authority's statement of policy. - 130.
+To assist operators in conducting their risk assessments and Members of the Licensing Committee in determining contested applications the Licensing Authority has conducted a Local Area Profile. - 131.
+In line with the current Gambling Commission statutory guidance for Local Authorities regarding Local Area Profile; this is available as a separate document attached to this Policy.
+This is to enable the consultation on updating the Local Area Profile to take place independently from a consultation to amend the full gambling policy. - 132.
+The local area profile will be key to identifying those 'risk areas' within the Borough for gambling-related harms.
 It is within these areas that more rigorous controls will be required.
-The 'high risk' areas and the associated restrictions the Council will enforce with regards to new gambling premises (assuming new premises will be permitted in these areas). - 157.
-Appendix 1 to this policy contains "local area profiles for gambling premises in Southwark"; this analysis was conducted in March 2017.
-Licence holders and applicants for gambling premises licence are advised to ask the Licensing Authority for up to date area analysis of the location of the gambling premises, please contact the Licensing Authority.
+The 'high risk' areas and the associated restrictions the Council will enforce with regards to new gambling premises (assuming new premises will be permitted in these areas). - 133.
+Appendix 1 to this policy contains "Local Area Profile for Gambling Premises in Southwark".
+This analysis was conducted in March 2017.
+Licence holders and applicants for gambling premises licences are advised to ask the Licensing Authority for up-to-date area analysis of the location of the gambling premises, please contact the Licensing Authority.